U.S. hopes NSA surveillance won't derail data trade goals

-WASHINGTON (Reuters) - A top U.S. trade official on Wednesday acknowledged that revelations of government surveillance of phone and internet records could complicate trade negotiations aimed at reducing barriers to cross-border electronic data flows.
+WASHINGTON, June 12 (Reuters) - A top U.S. trade official on Wednesday acknowledged that revelations of U.S. government surveillance of phone and internet records could complicate trade negotiations aimed at reducing barriers to cross-border electronic data flows.

 “There’s no question that for a long time one of the most difficult issues that we’re grappling with ... is the whole domain of issues encompassed in privacy,” said Michael Punke, U.S. ambassador to the World Trade Organization.